This piece was originally published in 2019 and has since been updated.

 I was one of those eczema kids, always with a rash of some sort and my parents trying desperately to stop me itching.
 I might have been predisposed to psoriasis, but I’ve still never discovered the genetic link in my family.

 I was 18 when I was formally diagnosed.
 I had just moved away to college in Bathurst to study journalism and was on my own for the first time.
-I relished those first few months of independence, made hundreds of friends and drank to excess.
+I relished those first few months of independence, made heaps of friends and drank to excess.